kartoza/kartoza-rancher-catalogue/templates/geonode/README.md

 ## Hung containers

 If a service (e.g. qgis-server-backend service) is in a stale condition (stuck on rolling back but didn’t do anything), the easiest way to deal with this is to rename the service first (e.g. qgis-server-backend-old).
 Next clone the service into the previous name (qgis-server-backend), so we have the same service name, but with fresh containers and the same settings.
 Then because the qgis-server service is a load balancer to qgis-server-backend, I restart that service too.
 To make sure it picks up the new container instance’s internal ip.

+## 400 Error

+Your siteurl is probably not set.
+Use the upgrade option on the django container, perform the upgrade, then restart the nginx container.

 ## Gateway errors